vulcanize/vulcanizedb/README.md

         migrations = "to/db/migrations"
 ```
 - `home` is the name of the package you are building the plugin for, in most cases this is github.com/vulcanize/vulcanizedb
-- `clone` this signifies whether or not to retrieve plugin transformer packages by `git clone`ing them; by default we attempt to work with transformer packages located in
 our `$GOPATH` but setting this to `true` overrides that.
 This needs to be set to `true` for the configs used in tests in order for them to work with Travis.
 - `name` is the name used for the plugin files (.so and .go)
 - `save` indicates whether or not the user wants to save the .go file instead of removing it after .so compilation.
 Sometimes useful for debugging/trouble-shooting purposes.